ligonliu/termuxtracker/README.md

 minimal Android GPS tracker using termux-location running on termux python3

 # How does it work?
-client acquires location and reports location to server by UDP packets.
+client periodically acquires location by calling termux-location, and reports location to server by UDP packets.
 That's it!